Subsectors, Dynkin Diagrams and New Generalised Geometries: Half-exceptional generalised geometry

 Performing the truncation to even levels on $E_{8(8)}\times\bbR^+$, one is left with the $\Spin(8,8)\times\bbR^+$ subgroup.
 The geometry we need is thus the $\Spin(8,8)\times\bbR^+$ geometry of the previous section.

-The decompositions listed there provide us with the generalised tangent space and the adjoint bundle associated to the frame bundle.
+The decompositions listed in section~\ref{sec:spindd} provide us with the generalised tangent space and the adjoint bundle associated to the frame bundle.
 We now look at the decompositions of the bundle $N$ and the torsion representation $K_{-1}$.
 The fibre of $N$ is the representation $\rep{1}_{+2} \oplus \rep{1820}_{+2}$, so that

 Note that in order for an expression of the form $\Lgen_V W + \Lgen_W V = \der \proj{E} (V\proj{N} W)$ to exist, one would need a coordinate independent map

 which clearly cannot be canonically defined.
 Therefore, as for the $E_{7(7)}\times\bbR^+$ geometry of~\cite{CSW2}, no such expression can be written.